e-clearing-net/OCHP/OCHP-direct.md

  blacklist     | ContractPattern  | *       | List of patterns that match Contract-IDs the endpoint is not responsible for, but are matched by the whitelist.

  **Note:** Any token for day N has to be treated as valid from day N-1 23:50 UTC to day N+1 0:30 UTC.
+ **Note:** Any partner using OCHP 1.4 with OCHPdirect extension is expected to provide an OCHPdirect 0.2 compliant endpoint.

 ### OperatorEndpoint *class*

 Contains the endpoint definition of an operator's CMS backend.